lehrj/GolfGame1989/README.md

 Demo Videos on YouTube - https://www.youtube.com/playlist?list=PLKMR2Ppf1A4jcWj0OhxXVMuNQZNznrlG9

 This is golf game based on the double pendulum model in professor Theodore P. Jorgensen’s “The Physics of Golf” using the DirectX Tool Kit.
-The games features that have been implemented include character select, environment select, a full golf bag with 14 clubs to select
+The games features that have been implemented include character select, environment select, and a full golf bag with 14 clubs to select

 <p align="center">
   <img width="600" src="https://github.com/lehrj/GolfGame1989/blob/master/Images/BallFlight.png">